VeronikaRuliskova/help/docs/building-and-sending-campaigns.md

 ## How do I know if recipients have received a message?
 To see statistics of a campaign:
-1. Go to Messaging > Campaigns in the left side menu
+1. Click SMS in the left side menu
+2. Click Campaigns
-2. Click on Campaign dashboard of a chosen sent campaign
+3. Click on Campaign dashboard of a chosen sent campaign
-3. See what was the total cost, how many messages were sent, delivered and many others
+4. See what was the total cost, how many messages were sent, delivered and many others

 ## How can I test my campaign before I send it and why should I do it?
 Testing your campaign before you send it to thousands of people is essential as you may spot a tiny mistake that could harm your brand or business.